leightonavantgardehaus/leightonavantgardehaus.github.io/README.md

 ![new6](https://user-images.githubusercontent.com/118361152/209752154-38fd1051-456b-4ff8-ab26-f61345108989.jpeg)

-## This page is a full list of our 2023 Legal Compliance Documentation Portfolio
+## All Filed 2023 Legal Compliance Documentation for the Public Sector is represented by this page

 # AIM DYNAMIX AI Program Terms